Underrated Things to Do in San Francisco: The Top 12

 And if you'd prefer a private tour of the wineries (I don't blame you!), then book this Private Sonoma and Napa Wine Tour from San Francisco.

-12. Hike or Drive up Hawk Hill
+12. Hike or Drive Up Hawk Hill

 Hawk Hill is located in the Marin Headlands, directly across from San Francisco, lending the most beautiful views of the Golden Gate Bridge and the city that you'll ever see.
 You can either hike or drive to the top of Hawk Hill; the choice is yours.
 But one thing is for sure: you should not miss this breathtaking view!